edgecomllc/free5gc-compose/README.md

 - UE--gNodeB--I-UPF--PSA-UPF--Internet as default
 - UE--gNodeB--I-UPF--PSA-UPF-2--Internet--8.8.8.8/32 for imsi-208930000000001 specificPath

-All three deployed is our eUPFs.
+All three deployed are our eUPFs.
+So, you **don't need any GTP5G kernel module**.

 Start with
 ```ruby